Table of Contents

 If you are moving for work, your employer likely has a list of international movers.
 In fact, you might be required to use their preferred companies if you are utilizing a relocation package.
 However, if you are planning your move on your own, you’re going to have to do some research to find great movers within your budget.

 This is a great time to lean on reviews and use the experiences of others to guide you.
-Don’t just peak at the star ratings of different companies.
+Don’t just peek at the star ratings of different companies.
 Read the actual reviews and look at the types of outcomes customers have had in situations similar to yours.

 Make sure any international moving companies that you consider are accredited by the Better Business Bureau.
 You also want to check that they are fully licensed, bonded, and insured.
 Get a quote from several companies so you can compare them and make an informed decision.

 When you sign a contract, double-check for hidden fees.
-Ensure that your delivery address is accurate and the timeline that you agreed upon is clearly indicated.
+Ensure that your delivery address is accurate and the timeline that you agreed upon is indicated.
 Find out how the delivery process works and address any logistical challenges that might arise like narrow driveways or several flights of stairs.

 Having Your Car Shipped Overseas